Lucky Starr and the Rings of Saturn: Themes

 Twice in the Lucky Starr series, in Lucky Starr and the Pirates of the Asteroids and Rings of Saturn, Earth finds itself on the brink of war with the Sirians as the result of Sirian aggression.
 On both occasions, Starr uses his formidable intellect to avert the war, on grounds that a true war would mean ruin to both worlds.
-Again the analogy to the Cold War between the United States and the Soviet Union is obvious.

-Rings of Saturn is the only novel in the series in which the Sirians themselves appear as characters, as opposed to Sirian robots or Earthmen working for the Sirians.
+Rings of Saturn is the only novel in the series in which Sirians themselves appear as characters, as opposed to Sirian robots or Earthmen working for the Sirians.
 In chapter 10, a Sirian character contrasts his own society with that of Earth: